 You don’t have to wait for the evening to quench your thirst.
 In spring, you have more sunny days, which means you can have a pint beneath an umbrella in a beer garden.
 You have numerous options: Fountainhead, Kaiser Tiger, Martyrs’, Pilot Project… If you’re into beer, you need to visit Chicago breweries as well.
 There are 160 of them in the city!
 Half Acre Brewery Balmoral, Marz Community Brewing and Whiner Beer Company are just a few of them!

 That’s it!
 You have now several ideas to enjoy Chicago in spring!
+It’s one of the most beautiful cities in the US!
 Take some time to check my other guide about how to spend 3 days in Chicago!
 Have you ever been to Chicago in spring?
 Planning to go there?
 Let me know!

 How to get to Chicago